-The Azure DevOps MCP server enables AI assistants to interact with Azure DevOps resources through the Model Context Protocol, acting as a bridge between AI models and Azure DevOps APIs.
-This server allows you to access projects, work items, repositories, and execute DevOps workflows through natural language.
+This Azure DevOps MCP server provides a standardized way for AI assistants to interact with Azure DevOps resources through the Model Context Protocol (MCP).
+It acts as a bridge between AI models and Azure DevOps APIs, enabling you to manage projects, work items, repositories, and more using natural language.

-Add one of the following configurations to your configuration file:
+To integrate with Claude Desktop or Cursor AI, add one of the following configurations to your configuration file.

 az login